Christos Christou (politician)

-In March 2022, he was confirmed as ELAM's candidate for the 2023 Cypriot presidential election.
+Christou was his party's candidate in the 2023 presidential election.

 Early life and education

-Christos Christou was born in Politiko on the 19th of October 1980.
+Christos Christou was born in Politiko on 19 October 1980.
 His main language is Greek, but he also speaks English.
 He obtained a degree in radiology at the Technological Educational Institute of Athens.
 He has also worked at the Nicosia General Hospital and is currently a member of the Pancyprian Association of Technologists-Radiologists and Radiotherapists.

 Political career

 During his studies in Greece, he was a member of the far-right Popular Association - Golden Dawn political party, and is one of the founders of National Popular Front (founded in 2008).
 After the first congress of the party, he became its chairman.
 He was elected MP in the 2016 parliamentary elections for the first time in the Nicosia Constituency with ELAM for the 11th parliamentary term.